shredthaGNAR/stars/README.md

 * [saadpasta/developerFolio](https://github.com/saadpasta/developerFolio): 🚀 Software Developer Portfolio Template that helps you showcase your work and skills as a software developer.
 (This is currently not being actively maintained)
 * [SergioSuarezGil/DeveloperToolsTouchBar_BetterTouchTool](https://github.com/SergioSuarezGil/DeveloperToolsTouchBar_BetterTouchTool): A BetterTouchTool preset which provides TouchBar support for Chrome/Edge/Safari Debugger with Dev Tools.
 * [matomo-org/device-detector](https://github.com/matomo-org/device-detector): The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
-* [vorillaz/devicons](https://github.com/vorillaz/devicons): Devicons - An iconic font made for developers
+* [vorillaz/devicons](https://github.com/vorillaz/devicons): devicons - Crisp and clear logos & icons for developers.
 * [sujaykundu777/devlopr-jekyll](https://github.com/sujaykundu777/devlopr-jekyll): (FREE SITE GENERATOR) - A Customizable/Hackable portfolio jekyll theme where you can blog using Markdown or CMS :rocket: in minutes built for developers. (with CMS) ✨
 * [devaradise/devolio](https://github.com/devaradise/devolio): A Simple Astro Portfolio & Blog Template for Developers
 * [BrettHuang2019/devportfolio](https://github.com/BrettHuang2019/devportfolio): A lightweight, customizable single-page personal portfolio website template built with JavaScript and Sass